ionic-team/ionic-portals/website/docs/tutorials/monorepo-example.md

 ## Project Structure

 We will set up some NPM scripts in a moment to do the copy tasks.
-First, though, is you need to know where to copy the assets to in each native project.
+First, though, you need to know where to copy the assets to each native project.
 For Android, the web assets will go into a folder under `app/src/main/assets`, and for iOS, the folder will go directly into the folder named after your app.
 Below is a sample monorepo setup with three projects in the root directory (android, ios, and web), and in each native project, we will copy the web assets into a folder named `web app`.
 The scripts below match this structure.
 You will need to modify the scripts accordingly based on your project.

 ```